Low-lying doubly heavy baryons: Regge relation and mass scaling: Spin-independent mass of excited DH baryons

-By analogy with Ref. \cite{JiaLH:19}, one can derive a linear Regge relation from the QCD string model for the DH baryons with S-wave diquark(Appendix A) by viewing the baryon to be a $q-QQ^{\prime}$ system of a massive QCD string with diquark $QQ^{\prime}$ at one end and $q$ at the other.
-Denoting the mass of a DH baryon with orbital angular momentum $l$ of light quark by $\bar {M}_{l}$, the Regge relation takes form \cite{JiaLH:19}(Appendix A)
+For a DH baryon with heavy diquark $QQ^{\prime}$ in internal S wave, we employ, by analogy with Ref. \cite{JiaLH:19}, a linear Regge relation derived from the QCD string model(Appendix A).
+Basic idea of this derivation is to view the baryon to be a $q-QQ^{\prime}$ system of a massive QCD string with diquark $QQ^{\prime}$ at one end and $q$ at the other.
+Denoting by $\bar {M}_{l}$ the mass of a DH baryon with orbital angular momentum $l$ of light quark , the Regge relation takes form \cite{JiaLH:19}(Appendix A)